snowflakedb/dplyr-snowflakedb/README.md

 * running `R CMD javareconf` so R uses the Java 8 for its `JAVA_HOME`
 * installing `rJava` from source so it can be linked against Java 8

-If you are using R on Mac OS X, please see [this page]() for the necessary installation steps for `rJava`.
+If you are using R on Mac OS X, please see [this wiki page](https://github.com/snowflakedb/dplyr-snowflakedb/wiki/Configuring-R-rJava-RJDBC-on-Mac-OS-X) for the necessary installation steps for `rJava`.

 Once you have `rJava` installed and verified it is using Java 8, you can install `dplyr` and dependancies.